giohan/docket/README.md

 #### Prerequisites ####

 The only thing you need to have installed in order to start using dockable is *python* and *pip*.
-The script takes care of installing any other needed libraries
+The script takes care of installing any other needed libraries.

 To get started, you have to clone the repository to your computer.
 ~~~